Kennedy-Lab-UW/Duplex-Sequencing/README.md

     where runIdentifier is the run identifier you fed to the bash maker.
 This should run the rest of the process through to an output paired-end BAM file, copying the contents of stderr to a log file for documentation and reporting purposes.

-    It is strongly sugested that the final sorted BAM file undergo post-processing with picard-tools-1.70/AddOrReplaceReadGroups.jar and GATK/GenomeAnalysisTK.jar, before generating statistics.
+    It is strongly sugested that the final sorted BAM file undergo end-clipping with picard-tools-1.70/AddOrReplaceReadGroups.jar and GATK/GenomeAnalysisTK.jar, before generating statistics.
+Please see the Nature Protocols paper for details on how this is done.

 6. Data Outputs:
     These are only valid when using the *PE_BASH_MAKER.py* script with the default template